Trac3yTran/WordsofFortune_RubyApp/README.md

 ## Testing

-Two tests were completed successfully to test for the correct outputs of words and clues and the other test if the strings were returning the correct letter from the word 'sister'.
+Two tests were completed using Rspec successfully to test for the correct outputs of words and clues and the other test if the strings were returning the correct letter from the word 'sister'.

 ![Testing](./doc/screenshots/testing.png)